 Deng Yunqi, graduate, 2024

-I am currently pursuing an MSc in Global Healthcare Management (Analytics) at the Global Business School for Health, University College London (UCL).
-I completed my undergraduate studies in Law and Business at Hong Kong Shue Yan University (HKSYU) in 2024.
+I am currently pursuing an MSc in Global Healthcare Management (Analytics) at the Global Business School for Health, University College London (UCL), after completing my undergraduate studies in Law and Business at Hong Kong Shue Yan University (HKSYU) in 2024.

 Vicky Lau, graduate, 2018